csquared123/ProjectManagementMnemonics/README.md

 ### PMBOK 6 Process Groups and Knowledge Areas Matrix

+This first section has some strategies to remember the row and column names and the general shape of the matrix.

 | Mnemonic | Meaning |
 |----------|---------|
 | Initiated Projects Eventually Must Close. | (Column Names) Initiation, Planning, Execution, Monitor & Control, Closing |